- Telecom Billing Tutorial

-In the early stages of the collections process, the soft collection action will typically be to send a number of dunning notices which are simple reminder letters and requests for payment.
+In the early stages of the collections process, the soft collection action will typically be to send a number of dunning notices, which are simple reminder letters and requests for the payment.

 After a number of dunning notices have been sent at various stages, other actions are typically scheduled.
 For example, you can specify that a customer services representative (CSR) should telephone the customer to ask why they have not paid.

 If the initial attempts fail, then more aggressive actions can be taken like barring the services, or disconnecting the services or hot-lining (hot-lining is the process of re-directing all calls of delinquent customers to collections operator).